 Three weeks after arriving on Maui, I closed up my aunt and uncle’s place upcountry in Kula and kicked off on the long and winding road to Hāna.
 The Road to Hāna is a sinuous and impossible strip of highway hugging the coast and sea cliffs along Northeastern Maui.

 You’ll often find tourists clad in ill-fitting t-shirts claiming “I survived the road to Hāna!”
 Don’t be one of those people.
 Back in the 80's, the road was truly outlandish: one-lane, susceptible to landslides, rarely maintained, and highly dangerous.
-It has since been paved and though the sense of uncertainty and danger is long gone, it’s still a stimulating adventure replete with roadside plunge pools, bamboo forest hikes, fresh fruit stands, and incredible shave ice.
+It has since been paved and though the sense of uncertainty and danger is long gone, it’s still a stimulating adventure replete with roadside plunge pools, bamboo forest hikes, fresh fruit stands, famous banana bread, and incredible shave ice.

 My ultimate destination was the Untrodden property dubbed Ocean Palms, just a stone’s throw from the Waioka Pond.